domoszlai/purescript-bigcanvas/README.md

 BigCanvas is (will be) an [infinte canvas](https://en.wikipedia.org/wiki/Infinite_canvas) like library.

-It is being developed, currently only my experiments are available in the `experiment folder`.
+It is being developed, currently only my experiments are available in the [experiment](https://github.com/domoszlai/purescript-bigcanvas/tree/master/experiment) folder.
 It can be compiled as:

 ```bash
 $ pulp browserify --src-path experiment --optimise --to bigcanvas-experiment.js